Coffee: Folklore and culture

 There are many stories about coffee and its impact on people and society.
 The Oromo people would customarily plant a coffee tree on the graves of powerful sorcerers.
 They believed that the first coffee bush sprang up from the tears that the god of heaven shed over the corpse of a dead sorcerer.
 Johann Sebastian Bach was inspired to compose the humorous Coffee Cantata, about dependence on the beverage, which was controversial in the early 18th century.

+In the United States, coffee is sometimes called a "cup of Joe".
+The origin of this phrase is in dispute; a common story is that in World War I the US Secretary of the Navy Josephus "Joe" Daniels banned alcohol on navy ships which meant that the strongest drink available aboard the ship was black coffee.
+Sailors began referring to coffee as a "cup of Joe" in reference to Daniels.
+However, this story may be apocryphal since the first written account of it was in 1930, some 15 years later.
+Another explanation is that a formerly popular nickname for coffee, jamoke, from mocha java, was shortened to Joe.
+A third origin story is that since coffee is such a commonly consumed beverage, it is the drink of the average Joe.